 Anyone can buy the morning-after pill regardless of age.
-It is available on store shelves at most local pharmacies and major retailers.
-It is also available online at Nurx™.
+It is available on store shelves at most local pharmacies and major retailers, as well as online.

 What Is the Morning-After Pill?

 The morning-after pill is a type of emergency contraception that helps to prevent pregnancy after having unprotected sex.
 The term was originally used to describe Plan B One-Step, a well-known brand of emergency contraception.
-However, it has since been extended to include similar pills like Ella and Take Action.
+However, it has since been extended to include similar pills like Ella and New Day.

 Morning-After Pill Age Restrictions